-We are a group of Coolbellup Community residents who volunteer our time to make our wonderful suburb even better.
-We were incorporated in 1983.
-We meet on the first Monday of every month at the Coolbellup Hub.
+The Coolbellup Community Association is a group of Coolbellup Community residents who volunteer our time to make our wonderful suburb even better.
+We were incorporated in 1983 and meet on the first Monday of every month at the Coolbellup Hub.
 We are now meeting virtually on Zoom.
 Just email us if you would like to attend as a visitor.
 We ask that members and visitors read and agree to our Code of Conduct in order to participate.

 Want to stay in touch?
 You can join our e-newsletter list here